dcblack/sc-platform/bus/ABOUT_BUS.md

 ----------------------

 `Bus_module` is an implementation of a generic TLM bus interconnect component.
-A memory map is constructed from a combbination of `Config_extn` probes in the targets combined with a YAML memory map file.
+A memory map is constructed from a combination of `Config_extn` probes in the targets combined with a YAML memory map file.
 Efforts are also made to validate the map including checks for:

-- No missing port information (lack of Config_extn data update)
+- No missing port information (lack of `Config_extn` data update)
 - No overlapping address regions
 - No loops